OKStateACM/MeetingNotes/2017-2018/fall2017/09-27-Technical_Interviews.md

 ## What is a technical interview

-  - More advanced than a behaviour interview
+  - More advanced than a behavioural interview

   - Interviewer asks technological questions